Herrlee G. Creel

-Herrlee Glessner Creel (January 19, 1905 – June 1, 1994) was an American Sinologist and philosopher who specialized in Chinese philosophy and history, and was a professor of Chinese at the University of Chicago for nearly 40 years.
-On his retirement, Creel was praised by his colleagues as an innovative pioneer on early Chinese civilization and as one who could write both for specialists and for the interested general public with cogency, lucidity, and grace.
+Herrlee Glessner Creel (January 19, 1905 – June 1, 1994) was an American Sinologist and philosopher who specialized in Chinese philosophy and history, and a professor of Chinese at the University of Chicago for nearly 40 years.
+A prolific author, on his retirement Creel was praised by his colleagues as an innovative pioneer on early Chinese civilization, and as one who could write for specialists and general public with cogency, lucidity, and grace.
+Creel was known for his early work on Confucius, the history of Chinese thought, and his unsurpassed study and translation of Shen Buhai.

 Early years

-Herrlee G. Creel was born on January 19, 1905, in Chicago, Illinois.
-He attended the University of Chicago as an undergraduate, graduating with a Ph.B. degree in 1926.
-He then continued on at Chicago as a graduate student studying Chinese philosophy, earning an AM in 1927, followed by a PhD in 1929 with a dissertation entitled "Sinism: A Study of the Evolution of the Chinese World-view".
+Herrlee G. Creel was born on January 19, 1905, in Chicago, Illinois, taking up journalism after high school.
+He attended the University of Chicago as an undergraduate, studying in philosophy and the history of religion.
+He graduated with a Ph.B. degree in 1926.
+He become interested in the teachings of Confucius after graduation, studying Chinese with a Chinese student.
+He continued on at Chicago as a graduate student studying Chinese philosophy, earning an AM in 1927, followed by a PhD in 1929 with a dissertation entitled "Sinism: A Study of the Evolution of the Chinese World-view".

 He began his postdoctoral career as an assistant professor of psychology at Lombard College from 1929 to 1930.
 He was awarded fellowships by the American Council of Learned Societies (1930–1933), the Harvard-Yenching Institute (1931–1935) and the Rockefeller Foundation (1936, 1945 –1946).
+With the support of Harvard-Yenching he visited China from 1932-1935 to study inscriptions with the Chinese scholar Liu Jie (1901-1977).
 In 1936 he accepted a post at the University of Chicago, where he was an instructor in Chinese history and language until he was appointed assistant professor of early Chinese literature and institutions in 1937.